evnmck/GymRats/README.md

 **Database Setup**
 - After looking at the SQL code I believe I can change the setup.
 It currently creates an attribute and then sets it to unique.
 Instead, I could create the attribute as a unique attribute.
 - I have reached out to the professor for additional help and will post the solution if they can help or I mine works.

+**SQL Injection**
+- I created models for every table with getters and setters.
+This should ensure at the minimum that each type is correct.
+However, it does not prevent string types from containing potentially harmful content.